IAmArthurAdams/aerones-360-player/README.md

-# 360-Degree Video Player with Metadata Overlays
+## 360-Degree Video Player with Metadata Overlays

-## Overview

 This project is a custom 360-degree video player developed to meet the requirements of the Aerones frontend developer assignment.
 The player allows you to: